Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 5.0.01 =
-* New: Updated styling and icons in the back end form builder.
+* New: Updated styling and icons in the back end builder.
 * New: Added search to form fields in the builder to make finding a specific field easier.
 * Fix: Toggling a page to collapse was not working properly, causing the first page break to collapse the whole page and the other page break fields to do nothing.